Terry McLaurin Player Prop Bets for NFL Week 17 - Washington vs. Philadelphia - NewsBreak

 Matchup vs. Philadelphia

-- McLaurin's 81.4 receiving yards per game in his five career matchups against the Eagles are 21.9 more than his over/under for Sunday's game.
+- Against the Eagles, McLaurin has averaged 81.4 receiving yards per game over his five career matchups, 21.9 more than his over/under for Sunday's game.

-- In five matchups with the Eagles, McLaurin has had a touchdown catch three times, but not more than one in a single contest.
+- McLaurin has caught a touchdown pass versus the Eagles three times, but did not have multiple TDs in any of those games.

-- The Eagles have the NFL's seventh-ranked pass defense this season, surrendering 228.3 yards per game through the air.

-- The Eagles' defense is 16th in the NFL, conceding 1.5 passing touchdowns per game.

 Recent Performances